How to report adult cyber abuse

 - The threshold for investigation: It must be severely abusive online content that was sent, posted or shared with the likely intention of harming the person targeted, and the content must be menacing, harassing or offensive.

-- When to report it to eSafety: The harmful content must have been reported to the service or platform at least 48 hours ago.
+- When to report it to eSafety: The harmful content must have been reported to the service or platform.

 - Who can report it: The person targeted, or a person who is authorised to report it on their behalf.